LEEYJ1021/structural-signal-irrelevance/README.md

 ### 5.6 Results at a Glance

-Sample: cold-start candidates = 250 → trajectory-usable = 222 → 207 after excluding two near-zero-spend template accounts → 204/29 (H-S2.1) or the window-specific n below, depending on each analysis's completeness filter.
+Sample: cold-start candidates = 250 → trajectory-usable = 222 → 207 after excluding two near-zero-spend template accounts → 204/29 (H-S2.1) or the window-specific n below, depending on each analysis's completeness filter. *(The tables below are reproduced verbatim from the single canonical source, [`docs/RESULTS_SUMMARY.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/docs); cite that file directly, not this section.)*

 **H-S2.1 — does account maturity predict initial growth slope?**